appacademy/SWEO-Part-Time-Resources/3-Module/4-week/2-day/README.md

 ## Promises

 Please do your readings over promises and work through the short practices for today.
-If you have any questions please ask while working on the practices.
-Today should be used to get familiar with promises and to experiment with the code and come up with questions.
+If you have any questions, please ask!
+Today should be used to get familiar with promises, experiment with the code, and come up with questions.
 We will have a demo during lecture tomorrow.

 ## Practices